Andrew Levy

-Andrew L. Levy or Andy Levy (born 1966) is an American commentator and humorist.
+Andrew (Andy) L. Levy (born 1966) is an American commentator and humorist.

-Early years
+Early life and education

 Levy grew up in Long Island, New York.
 He attended Columbia University, where he was a member of the fraternity St. Anthony Hall and co-founded a newspaper, The Fed, with Neil Gorsuch and P. T. Waters.
 The Fed was a response to campus liberals.
-“It had no campus visibility.
-It was sort of like shouting into the wind,” Levy said.
+"It had no campus visibility.
+It was sort of like shouting into the wind," Levy said.

 Eleven credits short of his degree, Levy served in the U.S. Army from 1990 to 1993 as a combat signaler.
 He was motivated to enlist for Operation Desert Storm.
 However, Levy spent a year in the Korean Demilitarized Zone and also served at Fort Lewis in Tacoma, Washington.

 After he left the army, Levy returned to Columbia University and completed his B.A. in political science.

 Career

 After college, Levy received a grant for a year-long internship at NBC News in Washington, D.C.
 After the internship was over, he was hired by NBC and worked there for two years.
-Levy enjoyed the job and coworkers, but did not like Washington, D.C. and politics.
+Levy enjoyed the job and coworkers, but did not like Washington, D.C., and politics.

 He moved to Los Angeles for ten years.
 While there, Levy was the publicist for the Academy Awards for five months.
 He then worked for six years as the deputy communications director with the Directors Guild of America.

 For three years, Levy played keyboards in the band Dalton Grant, based in Los Angeles.
 He was also in a cover band, Suite 69, fronted by Dalton Grant bass player Aaron Britt and that included Dalton Grant drummer Joey Ponchetti.

 In addition, Levy blogged as the Cranky Insomniac.

 Red Eye

 Beginning on February 7, 2007, Levy appeared on Red Eye, the Fox News Channel late night talk show hosted by Greg Gutfeld.
 Levy served as the show's ombudsman—a fact-checking libertarian who came out for the "Halftime Report" and the "Postgame Wrap-up" to tell the panel what they got wrong and what they missed talking about.
 Levy also did fake news reports and later became a regular panelist and co-host on the show.
 He was referred to as "TV's Andy Levy" and was known for his deadpan delivery and a catch-phase "I apologize for nothing."

 "When the show first started, there wasn't anyone more uncomfortable in front of a camera than I was," Levy said.
 "And I mean in the 400-year history of television.
 My hands were literally shaking every time I was on air."

 Red Eye ended in April 2017.
-However, Levy continued to work at Fox News."
+However, Levy continued to work at Fox News.